Ap3rtur3/vuex-hydra/README.md

 npm run lint
 ```

-Create a feature branch und submit it as pull request.
+Create a feature branch on develop und submit it as pull request.

 ## License